veyronfei/clouck/README.md

 Clouck v0.5.2
 ======

-Clouck(Cloud Clock) is a service to track your AWS account changes, created and maintained by Fei Teng.
+Clouck(Cloud Clock) is a service to track your AWS resource changes, created and maintained by Fei Teng.

-## Bugs and feature requests

-Have a bug or a feature request?
-[Please open a new issue](https://github.com/veyronfei/clouck/issues).
-Before opening any issue, please search for existing issues.

 ## DETAILS